 Preliminary Written Exam

-Students are required to pass three preliminary written exams after completing the core courses, usually by the end of their second year.
-These exams are based on material presented in three of the five core courses (the student may choose which topics to exclude).
-These exams are offered twice a year and students may take each exam up to three times.
-A grade of "pass" on three preliminary written exams is sufficient to satisfy the creative component of the master's degree in mathematics.
+Students are required to pass three preliminary written exams and complete four core courses by the end of their second year.
+Preliminary exams are offered twice a year and students may take each exam up to three times.

 Dissertation Advisor and Examination Committee